avaz/machines/README.md

 ### Shells

-Also is provide some shells.
+Also is providing some shells.
 To make use run:

 ```shell
 nix develop ~/.config/machines#node -c $SHELL